bonitasoft/bonita-engine/README.md

 -------------
 >     Java JDK 1.8 or higher

-This project bundles the [Maven Wrapper](https://github.com/takari/maven-wrapper), so the `mvnw` script is available at the project root.
+This project bundles the [Gradle Wrapper](https://github.com/takari/maven-wrapper), so the `mvnw` script is available at the project root.